ni/systemlink-operations-handbook/handbook/openid-connect/openid-connect.md

 You can change the claim that SystemLink uses as the username.

+!!! warn
+    To avoid creating duplicate users and losing per-user settings, configure the username before users begin using the server.

 1. Go to `C:\Program Files\National Instruments\Shared\Web Server\conf\defines.d` and open `50_mod_auth_openidc-defines.conf` in a text editor.

 1. Find the line `UnDefine AUTH_OIDC_USER_CLAIM`.